popiol/sagetrader/README.md

 * RL Coach
 * Tensorflow

-## Model

-We will try several models:
-* SageMaker DeepAR
-* Keras LSTM
-* PyTorch LSTM
-* MXNet LSTM
+For finding the optimal policy we use the Soft Actor-Critic method.

-The input of the model is consisted of the quotes of all the considered companies.
+The state of the environment is defined by the sequences of quotes for each company.
-For each company, a given number of the last quotes are provided, along with timestamps.

-The output of the model contains the confidence for each company to buy it, the buy price and the sell price.
+The action is defined as the confidence for each company to bring profit, the buy price for each company in case we want to buy it, and the sell price for each company that is currently in the portfolio.